swarmstack/swarmstack/README.md

   summary: Disk fill alert for Swarm node '{{ $labels.node_name }}'
 ```

-Learn how to add your own application metrics and alerts here: [How to Export Prometheus Metrics from Just About Anything - Matt Layher, DigitalOcean](https://www.youtube.com/watch?v=Zk09Mbu0YQk)
+Learn how to add your own application metrics and alerts here: [How to Export Prometheus Metrics from Just About Anything - Matt Layher, DigitalOcean](https://www.youtube.com/watch?v=Zk09Mbu0YQk) or head straight to the existing Prometheus [client libraries](https://prometheus.io/docs/instrumenting/clientlibs/).

 Grafana lets you visualize the metrics being collected into the Prometheus TSDB.
 You can build new chart/graph/table visualizations of your own application metrics using the same Prometheus data-source.
 Some default visualizations in Grafana are provided to help your team stay aware of the Docker swarm cluster health, and to dig into and explore what your containers and their volumes are doing: